-We are very encouraged by the growing popularity of winter biking and are very excited to provide a selection of trails for folks to get out there and pedal a fat bike in the snow.
-This year, we are snowmobile and snowshoe packing the entire network of singletrack mountain biking trails on the East Side of Darling Hill.
-Summertime favorites such as Pines, Ridge to Rim, and Riverwood can be enjoyed on your bike all winter long now too!!!
+We are very encouraged by the growing popularity of winter biking and are excited to provide a selection of trails for folks to get out there and pedal a fat bike in the snow.
+We snowmobile groom about 25 miles of singletrack on Darling Hill.
+Summertime favorites such as Pines, Ridge to Rim, and Riverwood can be enjoyed on your bike all winter long!

 PLEASE DO NOT WALK ON ANY OF THE TRAILS WITHOUT SKIS OR SNOWSHOES!
 IT CREATES IRREPARABLE HOLES.

 - Please park at our Nordic Adventure Center on Darling Hill.
 Fat Bike rentals can be found at the Village Sport Shop Trailside located on Darling Hill as well as in East Burke Village at East Burke Sports.

 - You must be a member or day pass holder of Kingdom Trails.

 - Tires must be wider than 3.5″ and tire pressure must be less than 10 psi.

 - Be a good trail citizen.
 If the conditions cause you to leave ruts that will impede the future health of the trail system, leave the trail – don’t just keep riding because the rules say you can.
 Spread the word about snow biking, make it fun, keep it safe.

 - Be an ambassador for the sport – stay polite, educate other bikers, discourage bad behavior, follow the rules, and we’ll all have a good time this winter.